GuildOfWeavers/AirAssembly/specs/README.md

 Once defined, values of constants cannot be changed.
 To reference a constant in an [arithmetic expression](#Arithmetic-expressions) `load.const` operation can be used (see [load operations](#Load-operations) for more info).

 ### Function declarations
-Function declaration section defines a set of functions which can be used to encapsulate common arithmetic expressions.
-A function is a pure mathematical function which takes a set of parameters, performs arithmetic operations with these parameters, and outputs the result.
+Function declaration section defines a set of module functions which can be used to encapsulate common arithmetic expressions.
+A module function is a pure mathematical function which takes a set of parameters, performs arithmetic operations with these parameters, and outputs the result.
 A function declaration has the following form:
 ```
 (function <handle?> <result> <params> <locals?> <body>)
 ```